 בַּיּ֣וֹם הַה֗וּא נְאֻם֙ ה' צְבָקוֹת תִּקְרְא֖וּ אִ֣ישׁ לְרֵעֵ֑הוּ אֶל־תַּ֥חַת גֶּ֖פֶן וְאֶל־תַּ֥חַת תְּאֵנָֽה׃

-Verses 4:1-3: The angel shows Zechariah a vision of a golden menorah with seven, seven-wicked lamps.
-It is draped with two olive branches.
+Verses 4:1-3: The angel returns to arouse the slumbering Zechariah.
+Zechariah correctly perceives a vision of a golden menorah with seven, seven-wicked lamps.
+The menorah is draped with two olive branches.

 There are two olive branches on it, one on the right side of the bowl, and the other on its left side.